-Maintaining the correct tyre pressure is among the easiest and the most effective ways to improve the life of your tyres.
+Maintaining the correct tyre pressure is among the easiest and most effective ways to improve the life of your car tyres.
 It is a common misconception that overinflating the car tyre can help one achieve better handling characteristics and higher fuel efficiency.
 In fact, overinflation leads to faster wear and tear, thereby reducing its life.

 Moreover, overinflation leads to higher stress on the suspension components.
 Yet another demerit is the bumpy ride.
 On the other hand, underinflation can lead to rapid degradation of the side walls, which, in turn, increases the chances of a tyre burst.
 Underinflated tyres also lead to lowered performance and increased fuel consumption.
 Hence, one should stick to the manufacturer-recommended tyre pressure.

-Wheel Alignment and Balancing
+2. Wheel Alignment and Balancing

 One should make sure to get the wheels and tyres of the car rotated at the manufacturer-specified interval to ensure even wear of tyres.
 The tyre rotation process should include the spare tyre, too.
-No adhering to this practice could lead to uneven wear of one or more tyres and an earlier-than-usual tyre replacement exercise.
+Not adhering to this practice could lead to uneven wear of one or more tyres and an earlier-than-usual tyre replacement exercise.

 Driving gently not only boosts your car's fuel efficiency but also leads to lower wear and tear of the tyres.
-Malpractices, like that of hard braking and acceleration, and aggressive cornering can lead to increased degradation of the tyres.
+Malpractices, like that of hard braking and acceleration, and aggressive cornering can lead to increased degradation of car tyres.

-Immediate Repair of Punctured tyre
+5. Immediate Repair of Punctured tyre